schartrand77/orderworks/README.md

 The same `MAKERWORKS_WEBHOOK_SECRET` must be configured in MakerWorks when registering the webhook.
 Provide `RECEIPT_FROM_EMAIL` plus either `RESEND_API_KEY` or the SMTP variables to enable receipt emails whenever a job is marked as completed.
 Leave `RESEND_API_KEY` blank if you plan to send mail only via SMTP.
 Set `RECEIPT_REPLY_TO_EMAIL` if replies should route to a different mailbox (e.g., `info@makerworks.app`).

-`DATABASE_URL` points the Next.js dev server at the MakerWorks v2 Postgres instance (the default MakerWorks compose stack exposes Postgres on `localhost:5432`).
-OrderWorks uses its own Postgres schema (`orderworks`) so it can coexist alongside MakerWorks tables inside the same database—create the schema once with `CREATE SCHEMA IF NOT EXISTS orderworks;` before applying migrations. `DOCKER_DATABASE_URL` is only used by `docker-compose.yml` so the Node container can reach that same database through `host.docker.internal`; override it if your MakerWorks database lives elsewhere. `ADMIN_USERNAME` and `ADMIN_PASSWORD` gate access to the dashboard and admin-only API routes. `ADMIN_SESSION_SECRET` signs the session cookie; change it any time you need to invalidate existing logins.
+`DATABASE_URL` points the Next.js dev server at Postgres listening on `localhost:5432`.
+Running `docker compose up` now starts a bundled Postgres container that exposes this port (and automatically creates the `orderworks` schema via `docker/postgres-init/01-orderworks-schema.sql`), so the default connection string works out of the box. `DOCKER_DATABASE_URL` is only used by `docker-compose.yml`; it defaults to the Compose `db` service but you can override it if you need the dev container to talk to the real MakerWorks database on your network. `ADMIN_USERNAME` and `ADMIN_PASSWORD` gate access to the dashboard and admin-only API routes. `ADMIN_SESSION_SECRET` signs the session cookie; change it any time you need to invalidate existing logins.

 ## Install dependencies